Browsing Category

 Extroverts can’t work alone.
 Really?
 Reductive boxes are lazy.
 I’ve been working alone for years since I left the newsroom.
 It’s me, my coffee cup, and the draft on the page.
 This is what writers do, give or take the odd collaborative lifeline.
 Putting up with my angsty writing gaps is Lucy’s job.

-Housekeeping does not daunt me either.
-Once I ran a household and grew some kids up and out.
-Now I am tucking bedsheet corners in, with my guy who, in a previous life, was surely a royal housekeeper, if sarongs were allowed as a uniform.
+Housekeeping does not daunt me, either.
+Once, I ran a household and grew some kids up and out.
+Now I am tucking bedsheet corners in with my guy who, in a previous life, was undoubtedly a royal housekeeper if sarongs were allowed as a uniform.
 Or a jester.
-We are rich in quips, if nothing else, and cookbooks I refused to throw out in House Purges 1 through 11.
+We are rich in quips if nothing else, and cookbooks I refused to throw out in House Purges 1 through 11.
 His setting is always set to Hug.
-High up there, alongside his laundry pile of neatly folded clothes, is a deep sense of reward in the work we’ve put into this, this life now threatened by an invisible enemy.
+High up there, alongside his laundry pile of neatly folded clothes, is a deep sense of reward in the work we’ve put into this life now threatened by an invisible enemy.
 This is the payoff.
-We get to stick this out together and he is learning (finally) what I do all day, just as I am listening to his frequent work calls now on our walks together.
-Somedays, we are short with one another, and long on many others.
-We are sad and then we laugh.
+We get to stick this out together, and he is learning (finally) what I do all day, just as I am listening to his frequent work calls now on our walks together.
+Somedays, we are short with one another and long on many others.
+We are sad, and then we laugh.
 We know how to do this.
-There is never a bad time to keep learning.
+There is never a wrong time to keep learning.

 We are ready.

 Our kids are away from us, one in another city, and the other, in another continent.
-All of our plans to be together are no longer possible in the near future, in the imminent future, in the…what is the future?
+Our plans to be together are no longer possible in the near future, in the imminent future, in the…what is the future?

-I miss my dad even as I know he would have suffered surely in this terrible chaos.
-I miss my lucid mom who would have laughed along with me at the two red cardinals dancing around my yard.
-I miss my father-in-law who never ran out of soap.
-Our days fold into one another and some days are this: Husband and Wife sitting on the couch and saying: we miss our people.
-Every day.
+I miss my dad even though I know he would have suffered in this terrible chaos.
+I miss my lucid mom, who would have laughed along with me at the two red cardinals dancing around my yard.
+I miss my father-in-law, who never ran out of soap.
+Our days fold into one another, and some days are this: Husband and Wife sitting on the couch and saying: we miss our people—every day.
 Sadness is a new houseguest… and now this?
-Dreams now are wild and fanciful and I have lost sense of weekdays and weekends…they have just slipped into a March puddle.
+Dreams now are wild and fanciful, and I have lost sense of weekdays and weekends…they have just slipped into a March puddle.
 Stars on my calendar to mark spectacular achievements have been removed.
 My watch broke.
-The little latch fell off although it is still running.
+The little latch fell off, although it is still running.
 I looked at the thing and screamed: you motherfucker, that is a poor joke.

 I’m not ready.